 My child can focus on video games for hours.
 How can they have ADHD/ADD?

 This is actually very common!
 ADHD is not a deficit of attention, but rather a difficulty regulating attention.
 The ADHD brain is fueled by interest and dopamine.
 Video games provide constant, immediate feedback and dopamine hits, allowing the child to “hyperfocus.”
-The struggle comes when they have to focus on something that is not immediately rewarding, like math homework or cleaning their room.
+The struggle comes when they have to focus on something that is “boring” and not immediately rewarding, like math homework or cleaning their room.

 Did the term “ADD” just disappear?